dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/enterprise-permissions.md

 :::info Enterprise Feature

 This guide describes a feature of the dbt Cloud Enterprise plan.
-If you're interested in learning more about an Enterprise plan, contact us at sales@getdbt.com.
+If you're interested in learning more about an Enterprise plan, [contact our team](https://www.getdbt.com/contact/).

 :::